-Optimal treatment may involve the use of compounding pain medications that possess pain-relieving properties, including some antidepressants, anticonvulsants, antiarrhythmics, anesthetics, antiviral agents, and NMDA (N-methyl-D-aspartate) antagonists.
-NMDA-receptor antagonists, such as dextromethorphan and ketamine, can block pain transmission in dorsal horn spinal neurons, reduce nociception, and decrease tolerance to and the need for opioid analgesics.
-By combining various agents which utilize different mechanisms to alter the sensation of pain, physicians have found that smaller concentrations of each medication can be used.
+Optimal treatment may involve the use of compounding pain medications that combine pain-relieving properties and antidepressants, anticonvulsants, antiarrhythmics, anesthetics, antiviral agents, and NMDA (N-methyl-D-aspartate) antagonists.
+NMDA-receptor antagonists, such as dextromethorphan and ketamine block pain transmission in dorsal horn spinal neurons, reduce nociception and decrease the tolerance to and the need for opioid analgesics.
+Using a combination of agents that target different mechanisms to diminish the perception of pain, the concentration of each medication used can be decreased.

 Compounded prescription pain creams and gels can be formulated to provide high local concentrations at the site of application (e.g., NSAIDs for joint pain), for trigger point application (e.g., combinations of medications for neuropathic pain), or in a base that will allow systemic absorption.
 Side effects associated with oral administration can often be avoided when medications are used topically.
-Studies suggest that there are no great restrictions on the type of drug that can be incorporated into a properly compounded transdermal gel.
-When compounding pain medications are administered transdermally, they are not absorbed through the gastrointestinal system and do not undergo first-pass hepatic metabolism.There are many injuries but every pain has different cure, and when it comes to sports therapy, sports medicine compounding helps pharmacist to analyze the players body and prepares medicine according to the need of the body.
+Studies suggest that most drug types can be incorporated into a properly compounded transdermal gel.
+Transdermal compounded pain medications are not absorbed through the gastrointestinal system and therefore increase the locally available drug concentration.
+Treatment modality for pain management depends on the kind of injury and when it comes to sports therapy.
+Sports medicine compounding helps pharmacist to analyze the player’s body and prepare medicine according to the individual need.

 - Ankle Pain

 - Carpal Tunnel Syndrome

 - Diabetic Neuropathy

 - Foot Pain

 - Knee Pain

 - TMJ/TMD (Temporomandibular Disorders)